chrispwolf/night-tripper-platen/content/chapters/Rules for Play/logistics.md

 On worlds with an Authority of 3 or higher, injuries sustained by violence will usually prompt questions from law enforcement.

 ### Skill Training
 A PC may spend time and credits to hire trainers and rent equipment to improve their skills.
 Improving a skill requires weeks of training equal to the new skill level times 4.
 Each week of training costs a number of credits equal to the new skill level.
-Training weeks do not have to be consecutive, but a PC may only train one skill at a time.
+Training weeks do not have to be consecutive.

 *Training Computer 1 to computer 2 requires 8 weeks of training and costs 2 credits per week*